b-like-bahar/JourneyNook/README.md

    Copy the `.env.example` file and rename it to `.env`.

-   Then, open the `.env` file and update the following variable with the correct value:
+   Then, open the `.env` file and update the following variable with the correct value for example:

    ```bash
    VITE_API_URL=http://localhost:8080